Cretezy/PopulationDensityTowny/README.md

 distance: 1
 # If the distance check is circular or square
 circular: false
-# Message to send to players when trying to claim a region post
+# Message to send to players when trying to claim a region post.
+Supports color codes with &
 # This is null by default because Towny will also send the msg_claim_error message
 # You should edit the msg_claim_error instead to prevent a double message
 message: null